RookieOven/rookieoven/_posts/2016-07-15-startup-spotlight-jack.md

 Shopping for insurance is not fun, but my motivation is to make it as painless as possible.

+##Q: How is it funded?

+I've been photographing weddings for the past few years.
+I'm using that money to get my insurance business off the ground.
+I'm not interested in taking investment and giving a percentage of my business away.
+I'd like to grow slowly and organically, using the money I make to invest back into the business.

 ##Q: Do you use a specific business model?

 It's a standard business model for insurance brokers.
 We earn a commission based on each policy we sell.
 When Jack launches, I'll be transparent in what fee I take from each sale.

 {% image src:"/images/blog/jack-quote-system.jpg" alt:"Quote System" title:"Quote System" %}

+##Q: Are there any other key team members other than yourself?

+Right now I'm outsourcing work to freelancers.
+I'm working with an amazing designer, [Scott Riley](http://scottriley.im/), on bringing the quote system to life.
+I'd love to bring design and development in-house, but as a small, bootstrapped business that has yet to launch, it's currently just myself wearing many hats.

 ##Q: How do you reach your audience?